cordellbonnieux/Draw-And-Conquer/README.md

 #### Transition

-- After viewing the scoreboard, the client may automatically or manually return to the QUEUE state to start a new game
+- After viewing the scoreboard, players can click the "Play Again" button to return to the QUEUE state and start a new game
 - The server resets its state to QUEUE, ready for new matchmaking